-As we hit the top of that stream bed, we heard a strange chirping sound:
+As we hit the top of that old stream bed, we heard a strange chirping sound:

 ...pika.
 It is the first pika I've seen that wasn't yellow and shooting lightning and looked like this.
 I took a few pictures of this little guy and they all turned out with the little thing being blurry.
 Must be a sasquatch in a pika costume.

 Interestingly, pika aren't known to be in this location.
 There's an Oregon pika research group looking for pika locations that I tried notifying but their system was obtuse.
-I have the GPS coordinates, eyewitness accounts, and photos of pikas well-outside their known range...and I can't get the info to researchers?
+I have the GPS coordinates, eyewitness accounts, and photos of a pika well-outside of their known range...and I can't get the info to researchers?
 If one of them happens to stumble across this, I'm glad to help.
-To get my information from this website, there's a 37-step signup process and then it won't work anyway.
-Or you can simply send me an email and I'll get back to you within a day...
+To get my information from this trip, there's a 37-step signup process and then it won't work anyway.
+Or you can simply send me an email and I'll get back to you shortly...

 This nice little unnamed waterfall is a very short distance above Linton Falls.
 It looks like the lower portion of that waterfall, only 1/3 the size.

 These are called pink wintergreen and we saw along them along the game trail.

 I don't remember taking this picture but the photo numbers put it right here...

 The first meadow above Linton Falls was the wettest, to the point it is a marsh.
 There's just no dry way through it.
 These frogs were everywhere.
 I believe it is a Columbia spotted frog.